benlambm/GraphOfVirginiaCitiesByRoad/README.md

-# GraphOfVirginiaCitiesByRoad README
+# GraphOfVirginiaCitiesByRoad README 🛣️

-## Introduction
+## Introduction 🔍

-GraphOfVirginiaCitiesByRoad is a Java-based application that creates a graph of major Virginia cities and computes the shortest path between any two cities by road.
+GraphOfVirginiaCitiesByRoad is a demo Java-based graph application that creates a graph of major Virginia cities and computes the shortest path between any two cities by road.
 It utilizes the JGraphT library to manage and process graph data efficiently.

-## Features
+## Features 🚗

 - Initializes a simple weighted, unidirectional graph of select cities in Virginia.
 - Finds the shortest path between any two cities based on road distances.